-505 5.2 River flows
+5.2 River flows

-The results show that SIM\REF simulates the correct ratio between modelled and observed river flow (centred around 1) whereas in SIM\PHY, this ratio indicates an overestimation.
-However, errors in the forcing data show that errors compensate for each other in SIM\REF, since despite a radiative deficit, river flow is rather well simulated.
-In SIM\PHY, as explained in the model description, more complexity has been added to the model based on a better representation of explained in the model description, more complexity has been added to the model based on a better representation of physics.
-The calculations, performed on each of the vegetation types, use the A-gs photosynthesis parameterization, which tends to produce less evaporation on the vegetation, leading to more water available in the rivers.
+- The results show that SIM\REF simulates the correct ratio between modelled and observed river flow (centred around 1) whereas in SIM\PHY, this ratio is overestimated.
+However, in SIM\PHY, as explained in the model description, more complexity has been added to the model based on a better representation of physics.
+In addition, errors in the forcing data show that errors compensate for each other in SIM\REF, since despite a radiative deficit, river flow is rather well simulated.
+In SIM\PHY, the calculations performed on each of the vegetation types use the A-gs photosynthesis parameterization, - 480 which tends to produce less evaporation on the vegetation, leading to more water available in the rivers.
 On the other hand, it has already been mentioned that radiative forcing is underestimated.
-The combination of more water available in the soil and less radiative energy to evaporate leads to an overestimation of river flows.
+The combination of more water available in the soil and less radiative energy to evaporate it leads to an overestimation of river flows.
+This is the case of the more physical SIM\PHY model, which is more penalized by errors in forcing.
 By correcting for IR radiation, the SIM\FRC simulation shows a clear improvement in river flow scores, with a peak of the modelled to observed ratio closer to 1, and an improved daily efficiency range in almost all cases, except perhaps for NSEs below 0.4, but in this case the difference with SIM\REF is very small.
 The implementation of the subgrid topography with the use of elevation bands (SIM\TOP) and the subgrid hydrology with the inclusion of a snow reservoir (SIM\NEW) essentially impacts the hydrology in the mountains, and thus the snow and river flows that are affected by snowmelt.